DataDog/documentation/content/en/tagging/using_tags.md

 The [Azure integration tile][1] has the tag filter `Optionally filter to VMs with tag`.

-This field accepts a comma separated list of tags (in the form `<KEY>:<VALUE>`) that defines a filter which is used for collecting metrics from Azure VMs.
-Wildcards, such as `?` (for single characters) and `*` (for multiple characters) can also be used.
+This field accepts a comma separated list of tags (in the form `<KEY>:<VALUE>`) that defines a filter, which is used for collecting metrics from Azure VMs.
+You can also use wildcards, such as `?` (for single characters) and `*` (for multiple characters).
 Only VMs that match one of the defined tags are imported into Datadog.
 The rest are ignored.

 VMs matching a given tag can also be excluded by adding `!` before the tag, for example: